256dpi/gomqtt/README.md

 msg := m.(*ConnectMessage)
 ```

-This would return a PublishMessage struct, but mapped to the Message interface.
+This would return a ConnectMessage struct, but mapped to the Message interface.
 You can
-then type assert it back to a *PublishMessage.
+then type assert it back to a \*ConnectMessage.
 Another way to create a new
-PublishMessage is to call
+ConnectMessage is to call

 ```go
 msg := NewConnectMessage()